 I came to Corner Stone not knowing what I might find or what mind from the past or present I might meet.
 Finding the unlooked-for is one of life’s greatest pleasures.
 I bought an eclectic stack of three books on my first visit to Corner Stone.
 It wasn't long before I decided it was important for me to own the rest of them.

 Nancy and Art have grown this bookshop into a beautiful reflection of its community.
-I'm grateful for the opportunity to become a part of Corner Stone’s story.
-I'll count on all of you to be there too.
-It is my hope that we’ll all be in this together.
+My husband and I are grateful for the opportunity to become a part of Corner Stone’s story.
+We'll count on all of you to be there too.
+It is our hope that we’ll all be in this together.

 Wendy and her husband, Rich, live on Cumberland Head in Plattsburgh, NY.
 They enjoy nature at its best, great food, good company, and family located throughout the country.
-Wendy proudly serves as the Vice President of Institutional Advancement at Clinton Community College.
+One of their greatest joys is their first grandchild, Norah.